pactumjs/pactum/docs/mock-server.md

 ##### DELETE

-Removes a pact interaction or all pact interactions from mock server.
+Removes a pact interaction or all pact interactions from the mock server.

 ```Shell
 # Removes a single pact interaction with id m1uh9